columose/WOAH-FMD-dataset/README.md

 ## Limitations

 More data is required to perform more advanced regression analyses.
-A random forest model using 'Susceptible' and 'Vaccinated' as features and 'New outbreaks' as a predictor yielded an $r^{2}$ value of .46.
+A random forest model using 'Susceptible' and 'Vaccinated' as features and 'New outbreaks' as a target yielded an $r^{2}$ value of .46.
 Additional variables such as 'animal population' and 'mean temperature per month' could improve the model's performance.

 ## Datasets: raw, cleaned, grouped